datastaxdevs/workshop-intro-quarkus-cassandra/README.md

 ✅ **Step 7d: Quarkus dev metrics**

 You can get Quarkus development metrics and so on hitting the `d` key as indicated in the help and this should bring up a window that looks like below.

+> **NOTE:** Again, because of the way Gitpod works, this may not bring up the window.
+If it doesn't, go back to the browser window containing the running application and append `/q/dev` to the URL.

 **👁️ Expected output**